Which organ system is primarily responsible for transporting bloo... | Channels for Pearson+

 1

-Step 2: Recall the function of the circulatory system.
-It is primarily responsible for transporting blood, nutrients, oxygen, and waste products throughout the body via arteries, veins, and capillaries.
+Step 3: Focus on the circulatory system, which includes the heart, blood vessels, and blood.
+Its primary role is to transport blood, nutrients, oxygen, carbon dioxide, and waste products throughout the body.

-Step 3: Understand the components of the circulatory system.
-It includes the heart, blood vessels (arteries, veins, and capillaries), and blood itself.
-The heart pumps blood, while the vessels serve as pathways for circulation.

-Step 4: Compare the functions of the circulatory system with the other systems listed in the problem.
-The circulatory system is the only one directly involved in blood transport through arterial and venous systems.
+Step 4: Compare the functions of the circulatory system with the description in the problem.
+The circulatory system matches the function of transporting blood, nutrients, gases, and wastes.

-Step 5: Conclude that the correct answer is the circulatory system, as it aligns with the description provided in the problem.
+Step 5: Conclude that the organ system responsible for this function is the circulatory system, as it aligns perfectly with the description provided in the problem.

 Watch next